 This class is a one-semester course designed to analyze the literary devices used in both literature and cinema.
 Which is better - the book or the movie?
 Students will read classical and modern literature, comparing and contrasting the written word and the cinema version.
-The goal in this class is for students to learn how to evaluate plot, characterization, and literary devices while reading and viewing English expression.
+The goal in this class is for students to learn how to evaluate plot, characterization, and literary devices while reading and viewing English expressions.
 This class will require consistent attendance as discussions, viewing, assignments, and analysis will all take place in the classroom.
-Please note: Literature & Cinema is not an NCAA approved course.